cat-loves-donuts/Strange_Little_RF_Games/RL_snake/README.md

 **But**, when the food generated on the same point as barriers...
 The snake choose to hit on the barriers sometimes...

+Of course it will hit on the barriers, because it want to eat the food.....